 Getting workers to adopt new workflows or new technology can be a challenge.
 Managers find it frustrating because they put a lot of thought and effort into implementing the new process.
 Poor employee adherence means the business goals at the center of the change aren’t being met.
-This common scenario is exactly why selecting the right time clock is so critical to realizing maximum benefit from the software solutions that rely on it.
+This common scenario is exactly why selecting the best time clock is so critical to realizing maximum benefit from the software solutions that rely on it.

 You need to select the time clock that allows you to collect the essential information your payroll system need but does it in the easiest way possible.

-Time clocks come in a wide variety of configurations, from the basic clock in / clock out two-button terminal to options that include wide touch screens that can handle more sophisticated business functions to those built to last under tough, industrial field conditions.
+Time clocks come in a wide variety of configurations, from the basic clock in and clock out two-button terminal to options that include wide touch screens that can handle more sophisticated business functions to those built to last under tough, industrial field conditions.

 Time clocks shouldn’t be seen as a one-size fits all solution.